okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oidc/index.md

   * `none`: Don't prompt for authentication or consent.
 If an Okta session already exists, the user is silently authenticated.
 Otherwise, an error is returned.
   * `login`: Always prompt the user for authentication, regardless of whether they have an Okta session.
-  * `consent`: <ApiLifecycle access="ea" /> Depending on the [values set for `consent_method` in the app and `consent` on the scope](/docs/reference/api/apps/#add-oauth-20-client-application), display the Okta consent dialog, even if the user has already given consent.
+  * `consent`: Depending on the [values set for `consent_method` in the app and `consent` on the scope](/docs/reference/api/apps/#add-oauth-20-client-application), display the Okta consent dialog, even if the user has already given consent.
 User consent is available for Custom Authorization Servers (requires the API Access Management feature and the User Consent feature enabled).
   * `login consent` or `consent login` (order doesn't matter): The user is always prompted for authentication, and the user consent dialog appears depending on the [values set for `consent_method` in the app and `consent` on the scope](/docs/reference/api/apps/#add-oauth-20-client-application), even if the user has already given consent.

 * `request`: